tendai22/dpans94_ja/app.md

 The Technical Committee has gone around several times on the stack effects.
 Whatever is decided will  violate somebody’s practice and penalize some machine.
 This way doesn’t interfere with type-ahead on  some systems, while requiring the implementation of a single-character buffer on machines where polling  the keyboard inevitably results in the destruction of the character.

-Use of KEY or KEY? indicates that the application does not wish to bother with non-character events, so  they are discarded, in anticipation of eventually receiving a valid character.
+Use of `KEY` or `KEY?` indicates that the application does not wish to bother with non-character events, so  they are discarded, in anticipation of eventually receiving a valid character.
 Applications wishing to handle  non-character events must use EKEY and EKEY?.
-It is possible to mix uses of KEY? / KEY and EKEY? /  EKEY within a single application, but the application must use KEY? and KEY only when it wishes to  discard non-character events until a valid character is received.
+It is possible to mix uses of `KEY?` / `KEY` and `EKEY?` /  `EKEY` within a single application, but the application must use `KEY?` and `KEY` only when it wishes to  discard non-character events until a valid character is received.

 ##### A.10.6.2.1305 EKEY

-EKEY provides a standard word to access a system-dependent set of “raw” keyboard events, including  events corresponding to members of the standard character set, events corresponding to other members of  the implementation-defined character set, and keystrokes that do not correspond to members of the  character set.
+`EKEY` provides a standard word to access a system-dependent set of "raw" keyboard events, including  events corresponding to members of the standard character set, events corresponding to other members of  the implementation-defined character set, and keystrokes that do not correspond to members of the  character set.

-EKEY assumes no particular numerical correspondence between particular event code values and the values  representing standard characters.
+`EKEY` assumes no particular numerical correspondence between particular event code values and the values  representing standard characters.
 On some systems, this may allow two separate keys that correspond to the  same standard character to be distinguished from one another.

-In systems that combine both keyboard and mouse events into a single “event stream”, the single number  returned by EKEY may be inadequate to represent the full range of input possibilities.
-In such systems, a  single “event record” may include a time stamp, the x,y coordinates of the mouse position, the keyboard  state, and the state of the mouse buttons.
-In such systems, it might be appropriate for EKEY to return the  address of an “event record” from which the other information could be extracted.
+In systems that combine both keyboard and mouse events into a single "event stream", the single number  returned by `EKEY` may be inadequate to represent the full range of input possibilities.
+In such systems, a  single "event record" may include a time stamp, the x,y coordinates of the mouse position, the keyboard  state, and the state of the mouse buttons.
+In such systems, it might be appropriate for `EKEY` to return the  address of an "event record" from which the other information could be extracted.

 Also, consider a hypothetical Forth system running under MS-DOS on a PC-compatible computer.
-Assume  that the implementation-defined character set is the “normal” 8-bit PC character set.
+Assume  that the implementation-defined character set is the "normal" 8-bit PC character set.
 In that character set,  the codes from 0 to 127 correspond to ASCII characters.
 The codes from 128 to 255 represent characters  from various non-English languages, mathematical symbols, and some graphical symbols used for line  drawing.
-In addition to those characters, the keyboard can generate various other “scan codes”, representing  such non-character events as arrow keys and function keys.
+In addition to those characters, the keyboard can generate various other "scan codes", representing  such non-character events as arrow keys and function keys.

 There may be multiple keys, with different scan codes, corresponding to the same standard character.
-For  example, the character representing the number “1” often appears both in the row of number keys above the  alphabetic keys, and also in the separate numeric keypad.
+For  example, the character representing the number "1" often appears both in the row of number keys above the  alphabetic keys, and also in the separate numeric keypad.

-When a program asks the MS-DOS operating system for a keyboard event, it receives either a single non-zero byte, representing a character, or a zero byte followed by a “scan code” byte, representing a non character keyboard event (e.g., a function key).
+When a program asks the MS-DOS operating system for a keyboard event, it receives either a single non-zero byte, representing a character, or a zero byte followed by a "scan code" byte, representing a non character keyboard event (e.g., a function key).

-EKEY represents each keyboard event as a single number, rather than as a sequence of numbers.
-For the  system described above, the following would be a reasonable implementation of EKEY and related words:
+`EKEY` represents each keyboard event as a single number, rather than as a sequence of numbers.
+For the  system described above, the following would be a reasonable implementation of `EKEY` and related words:

 The MAX-CHAR environmental query would return 255.

-Assume the existence of a word DOS-KEY ( -- char ) which executes the MS-DOS “Direct STDIN  Input” system call (Interrupt 21h, Function 07h) and a word DOS-KEY? ( -- flag) which executes the  MS-DOS “Check STDIN Status” system call (Interrupt 21h, Function 0Bh).
+Assume the existence of a word DOS-KEY ( -- char ) which executes the MS-DOS "Direct STDIN  Input" system call (Interrupt 21h, Function 07h) and a word `DOS-KEY?` ( -- flag) which executes the  MS-DOS "Check STDIN Status" system call (Interrupt 21h, Function 0Bh).

     : EKEY? ( -- flag ) DOS-KEY?
 0<> ;
     : EKEY ( -- u ) DOS-KEY ?DUP 0= IF DOS-KEY 256 + THEN ;